Inflation: What did cause it?

 We do not expect the coronavirus to persist forever.
-After the lockdown is done and people are back to work the demand for childcare services will go up.
-And if nothing is done now, Minnesota will be in a much dire situation than before the coronavirus.
+After the lockdown is over and people are back to work, the demand for childcare services will go up.
+And if nothing is done now, Minnesota will be in a more dire situation than it was before the coronavirus.
 Childcare shortage will have worsened and prices will have gone up.
 But that can be avoided by ensuring that daycare providers stay in business during the pandemic.